mqy/llama.cpp/examples/mulmat-tune/README.md

 - Only tested models 7B and 13B with type Q4_0.
 - TODO: support Q5_0, Q5_1, Q8_0, ...
-- My OS/device can not use cuBLAS, so can not generate example bench result.
+- My OS/device can not use CUDA, so did not generate example bench result for CUDA.
-  TODO: evaluate performance and energy for cuBlas and ClBlast.
-- Anti-inconsistency is not implemented.
+- Anti-inconsistency (for example: outdated bench data) is not implemented.
-  TODO: validate model, type, stage settings.
 - The codes are in draft state, with many shortcomings and TODOs.
 - Big change, hard to review, evaluate and merge.